Cheap flights to Rennes

 At the junction of the rivers Ille and Vilaine, Rennes is an ancient city with roots tracing back to the Armoricans.
 Heavily influenced by the Celts, and later by the Romans and the Bretons, Rennes finally joined the French kingdom in 1491, when Duchess Anne of Brittany married the French king Charles VIII.
 Architecturally the city belies a noticeable divide as a huge fire devastated the northern area in 1720 and was rebuilt in stone, whilst southern part maintained it's original timber housing.
 Moving around one of the fastest-growing cities in France is easy, as it's served by 38 different bus routes and a driverless metro system.
 Wandering around the old part of the city and visiting the historic monuments will transport you to another time and, thanks to its ever growing student population, Rennes' nightlife continues to dazzle and evolve with young energy.

 There are roughly 400 restaurants and cafes in Rennes making it a foodie heaven for visitors.
-Don’t miss an opportunity to taste the crêpes, each named after a famous “George” at Le Saint Georges.
+Don't miss an opportunity to taste the crêpes, each named after a famous George at Le Saint Georges.
 Dedicated to the specialty of the region, Le Saint Georges serves up sweet and savoury crêpes and sparkling cider to locals and tourists alike.
 For a gourmet experience, an evening at Le Baron Rouge is sure to impress.
 The traditional, yet imaginative dishes are superbly executed and supported by an extensive selection of wine from France and beyond.
-After dinner, head over to Rue Saint Michel where bars line the street and rub shoulders with the fun-loving locals.
+After dinner, head over to the bar-lined street that is Rue Saint Michel and rub shoulders with the fun-loving locals.
 During the school year, Thursday night is the night to go out, so plan accordingly!

 Rennes Bretagne Airport is located in Saint Jacques de la Lande.
 Just ten minutes from the city centre of Rennes, it provides easy access to the city or to the surrounding region of Brittany.